-Tomatoes are easily one of the most popular ingredients across cultures and cuisines.
+Tomatoes are easily one of the most popular vegetables (fruits) across cultures and cuisines.
 Whether you’re popping them into curries, whipping up salads, boiling up broths or hearty stews, these recipes just wouldn’t be the same without tomatoes.
 A rich source of antioxidants, vitamins, minerals, and fiber, tomatoes bring a lovely fresh, tangy, and savory note to food.
-However, as amazing as they are, tomatoes and the seeds specifially, are believed to cause kidney stones.
-But are these refreshing fruits (yes, tomatoes are fruits!) really to be blamed?
+However, as amazing as they are, tomatoes and their seeds, specifically, are believed to cause kidney stones.
+But are these refreshing fruits really to be blamed?

 Kidney Stones Are Mineral And Acid Salt Deposits